How I can help you

 When I decided to cut the economic umbilical cord as a salaried and expense supported employee and branch out on my own it was a time full of uncertainty yet great anticipation.

-While I had accrued valuable career skills through education ,hands on training and work experience and the development of valuable client relationships,I spent many of those years trying to develop enough courage to make the transition from company employee to entrepreneur.
+While I had accrued valuable career skills through education ,hands on training and my work experience as well as the development of valuable client relationships,I spent many of those years trying to develop enough courage to make the transition from company employee to entrepreneur.

 Metaphorically,I was unsatisfied just "cutting bait ,I wanted to fish on my own".
 In many ways, the decision to leap was all about circumstances and timing and quite possibly that is something to which you can relate.

 Although I had a great set of ideas to improve existing freight transportation methods, I soon learned that it takes more than just an idea and a leap of faith to make something happen.
 I asked myself: Starting a business takes money .
 How was I going to finance operating capital that would allow me to hire qualified vendors to service my prospects?
-Negotiate an equitable lease to provide to rent office and warehouse space so establish an operational base ?
-And by the way, develop and market a niche service product to provide an income stream to support the above ?
+Did I have the skills to negotiate an equitable lease to provide office and warehouse space to establish an operations base ?
+Could I develop and market a niche service product to provide an income stream to support the above ?
+I knew I could.
+After all, its what I had been doing for others for the previous twenty years.

 I was scared but also hungry.
 I developed a workable business plan and learned to wear many hats.
 I was determined to succeed.
 Fortunately,my experience as a national account sales person and then as a regional operations director for several nationwide trucking firms allowed me to develop a strong customer base.
 It was indeed a challenge to convert prospects into our new customers listed on our dispatch record,.
 It did not happen overnight.
 I had to be patient yet persistent.